EBS 2026학년도 수능완성 영어

 One area in which nature exposure is strongly connected to our wellbeing is ____ stress response.

-Natural ____ decrease stress.
+____ environments decrease stress.

-Exposure to nature for thirty minutes over the course of a week reduced blood pressure, and ninety minutes of walking in ____ compared to a walk in an urban environment, reduced activity in brain areas involved with sadness and negative emotions.
+Exposure to nature for thirty minutes over the course of a week reduced blood pressure, and ninety minutes of walking in nature, compared to a walk in an urban environment, reduced ____ in brain areas involved with sadness and negative emotions.

 2 대수 방정식의 비교 방식

-The assumption here is that a circle’s being circular, which makes it similar to other circles, ____ more than the size of the circle because the circle’s qualitative form is what makes it what it is and can be described without reference to magnitude.
+The assumption here is that a circle’s being circular, which makes it similar to other circles, matters more than the size of the circle because the circle’s qualitative form is what makes it what it is and can be described ____ reference to magnitude.

 Indeed, Leibniz viewed the magnitude of geometric figures as somehow less ____ than their forms.